infosecak/DVBE/README.md

 # SET UP
 1. Download the extension
 2. In Chrome Browser, go to chrome://extensions
-3. Turn on # Developer Mode
+3. Turn on Developer Mode
-4. Click on Load Unpacked and download the extension.
+4. Click on Load Unpacked and load the extension